 The largest gathering of the Filipino community in BC, Philippine Days is a two-day festival that takes place in June at Waterfront Park in North Vancouver.

 The Philippine Days Festival takes place annually on the second weekend in June.
-Consequently, in 2019, it happens on the Saturday and Sunday of June 8th and 9th.
+Consequently, in 2020, it happens on June 13th and 14th.

 About Philippine Days